 Dry Eye Syndrome is a highly common eye condition.
-In fact, it remains one of the top reasons that drive patients to seek help from eye care specialists.
+In fact, it remains one of the top reasons that drive patients to seek help from eye care professionals trained in treating dry eyes.
 Today, there is increasing awareness about this eye condition among both the general public and eye practitioners.

 A recent survey revealed that out of the more than 30 million Americans who have symptoms of Dry Eye, only 16 million are diagnosed.
 Surprisingly, just 1 million out of these patients receive medical attention.
 These numbers are a concern, since there are millions of people suffering needlessly.

 Fortunately, scleral lenses can help provide relief to patients suffering from Dry Eye.
 However, the common concern is deciding on the right time to incorporate scleral lenses into a dry eye treatment plan.

 Due to their large shape, unique features, and customized fitting for each patient, scleral lenses offer an excellent solution for dry eyes.

 People suffering from severe dry eyes can find benefits from transitioning to custom designed scleral lenses.
 Scleral lenses tackle three factors simultaneously: they provide vision correction, they protect the eye, and they serve a therapeutic purpose by lubricating the eye.

 Scleral lenses also decrease pain, discomfort, eye redness, and itchiness in those with dry eyes.

 Despite their countless benefits, scleral lenses should not be the primary therapy or treatment method for patients with mild to moderate dry eye syndrome.
 Eye practitioners often advise to try out additional treatment options for optimal outcomes.

 Other Dry Eyes treatment methods include: